gbroques/cozmo-song-match/docs/pages/codebase_conventions.rst

 Inheritance
 -----------

-We favor `composition over inheritance <https://en.wikipedia.org/wiki/Composition_over_inheritance>`_ and avoid complex object hierarchies.
+We favor `composition over inheritance <https://en.wikipedia.org/wiki/Composition_over_inheritance>`_ and avoid complex class hierarchies.

 No class extends an instantiable class, but there are two abstract base classes: